Kully/VLAHB/README.md

 2. Open `Makefile` to make sure all variables are correct
 3. Run `make` in root directory

-## Assembly Syntax
+## ASM - Syntax
 The best way to understand the syntax is through example.

 Tips:
 - RAM is a list
 - all numerical values in your `file.asm` are integers eg. 4 != 0x04

 `GOTO 4`<br>
 Set PC (program counter) to line 4